 In a perfect world, groomed hiking trails are found right within a neighborhood.
 Mission accomplished!
-The Coves Mountain River Club strives for perfection in every way and has completed 39 of more than 50 miles of hiking trails planned.
+The Coves Mountain River Club strives for perfection in every way and has completed nearly 20 miles of hiking trails.
 With 3,600 acres ranging from 1,040 to 1,700 feet in elevation, trail difficulty ranges from flat easy hikes along the Johns River to more strenuous climbs up to Davis Knob in our gated community.
 Take a peek at our trails and the waterfalls in our community:

-Switchback Trail – 7 mile trail crossing over several streams, brings hikers to bottom of lodge, by the old gold mine and along Mila Cascading Falls
+Switchback Trail – 3.5-mile trail crossing over several streams, brings hikers to bottom of the lodge, by the old gold mine and along Mila Cascading Falls

-Spine Trail – 7 mile trail that brings hikers through the pasture property along side stock fishing pond and past the wildlife viewing area and over several beautiful streams
+Spine Trail – 3.5-mile trail that brings hikers through the pasture property alongside the stock fishing pond and past the wildlife viewing area and over several beautiful streams

-Winding River Trail – 4 mile trail that follows along the Johns River, passing Coves River Park, the community gardens and stables leading to Coleton’s Swimming Hole
+Winding River Trail – 2-mile trail that follows along the Johns River, passing Coves River Park, the community gardens and stables leading to Coleton’s Swimming Hole

-Magnolia Trail – 3 mile trail starting down near the pasture then goes up in elevation about 100ft overlooking river, then deep into woods and back down to Coleton’s Swimming Hole
+Magnolia Trail – 1.5-mile trail starting down near the pasture then goes up in elevation about 100ft overlooking the river, then deep into woods and back down to Coleton’s Swimming Hole

-Tranquility Vineyard Trail – 2 mile trail that brings hikers deep into woods and along several small streams down to the vineyard
+Tranquility Vineyard Trail – 1-mile trail that brings hikers deep into woods and along several small streams down to the vineyard

-Little Waterfall Trail – 1.5 mile trail that starts at Table View Lane and passes several waterfalls and ties into Waterfall Trail
+Little Waterfall Trail – 0.75-mile trail that starts at Table View Lane and passes several waterfalls and ties into Waterfall Trail

-Hawks Nest Trail – 1 mile trail that brings hikers from Waterfall Lane down along spring fed stream into the Waterfall Trail leading to the community gardens and stable
+Hawks Nest Trail – 0.5 mile trail that brings hikers from Waterfall Lane down along spring-fed stream into the Waterfall Trail leading to the community gardens and stable

 Four Cascading Waterfalls